 Like many emerging technologies, online eye exams have advantages and disadvantages.
-The primary advantage is convenience: patients can complete the exam in their own home without going to a medical office.
+The primary advantage is convenience: patients can complete the exam in their own homes without going to a medical office.

 Stop a minute and think about that decision concerning other medical care you seek out.
 In any other field of medicine, would you be content to substitute care over the internet for a visit to a doctor who could examine you fully and address any health issues that you may or may not have been aware of?

 While eye exams might seem like something safe to farm out to computers, apply that same standard to other areas of your health: would you be comfortable getting care from an allergist, dermatologist, or audiologist over an electronic device, let alone a pediatrician, endocrinologist, or cardiologist?

-Doctors in those medical specialties also use tests and scans to measure data points about your health, just as the online eye exams do.
+Doctors in those medical specialties also use tests and scans to measure data points about your health, just as online eye exams do.